XoopsModules27x/xcontact/README.md

 xContact is a powerful contact and form management module for XOOPS.
 It allows administrators to create multiple contact forms, collect submissions, manage requests, and notify responsible users by email.

-The module is inspired by the original xmContact module and has been redesigned for current XOOPS versions with improved usability, a visual form builder, submission management, and modern UI support.
+The module is inspired by the original xcForm module and has been redesigned for current XOOPS versions with improved usability, a visual form builder, submission management, and modern UI support.

 ---